MadeOfMagicAndWires/qBit-plugins/README.md

     ###########################################################################
 ```

-by setting the `use_magnet_links` variable to *False*
+by setting the `use_magnet_links` variable to `False`
-(the capitalisation matters here) instead search results will link to torrent
+(the capitalisation matters here) instead, search results will link to torrent
-files instead.
+files going forward.
 Once you've installed any version >=1.2
 any changes to this setting should take immediate effect.

 These steps will have to be repeated every time you update the plugin, either